Skip to content

 }

-When designing this structure, teams should align with formal Agreement Schema Design standards to ensure downstream parsers can validate data types, enforce required fields, and reject malformed payloads before they corrupt settlement calculations.
+When designing this structure, align with Agreement Schema Design standards to ensure downstream parsers can validate data types, enforce required fields, and reject malformed payloads before they corrupt settlement calculations.
 Product scoping should reference authoritative taxonomies such as GS1 product identification standards to guarantee cross-system interoperability between ERP, WMS, and vendor portals.

 Deterministic precedence rules resolve overlapping scopes.
 The parser applies a specificity hierarchy: explicit UPC/EAN > brand family > category path > global default.
 When multiple tiers intersect, the engine selects the highest qualified rate unless contract language explicitly caps retroactive stacking.